brigisroy/DataFlow/README.md

 The goose command should be available in your PATH.
 If it isn't, ensure you install it or add the correct path to the Makefile.

+if need to generate the csv file run this python file
+> python py/generated_sample.py

 Troubleshooting

 goose not recognized: Ensure you have Go installed and that your ``GOPATH/bin`` is included in your ```$PATH```.